connorturlan/web-server-py/readme.md

 ## Future Plans

 -   Remove default terminal behaviour for `WebModule`.
--   Implement server-side mkdir.
--   Implement PATCH and DELETE for the `FileServer` module.
 -   Implement OPTION for preflight CORS requests in the base module for simplicity.
 -   Allow toggling and configuring CORS within the `WebModule` or `HTTPController`.
 -   Use `os.path.exists` instead of `try-catch` for existence checking.
 -   Add `optparse` for file server.
+-   Add 405 - Method not allowed for invalid methods.
+-   Add 409 - Conflict for a copy/move is same dir or file already exists.
+-   Add tests checking the folder structure after modification.

 ## License